MrWaltz-b14/DiscordBot-DT/README.md

-#0969DA Diverse-Table-DiscBot
+### Diverse-Table-DiscBot
-A Discord bot for the Diverse Table's Community Server.
+## Desc: A Discord bot for the Diverse Table's Community Server.

-Goal: Create an all use Chatbot who can communicate with the server like a real human.
+Goal: Create an informative and fun discord bot to be used in our community server.

 ## Func to add:
 - [ ]   /chat (usermessage)